awsdocs/amazon-efs-user-guide/doc_source/alternative-efs-backup.md

 Consider the following when you're deciding whether to implement an Amazon EFS backup solution using AWS Data Pipeline:
 + This approach to EFS backup involves a number of AWS resources\.
 For this solution, you need to create the following:
   + One production file system and one backup file system that contains a full copy of the production file system\.
 The system also contains any incremental changes to your data over the backup rotation period\.
-  + Amazon EC2 instances, whose lifecycles are managed by AWS Data Pipeline, that perform restorations and scheduled backups\.
+  + Amazon EC2 instances, whose life cycles are managed by AWS Data Pipeline, that perform restorations and scheduled backups\.
   + One regularly scheduled AWS Data Pipeline for backing up data\.
   + An AWS Data Pipeline for restoring backups\.